Coarse Grained Quantum Dynamics: Dynamics of in perturbation theory

 In order to match what we expect from a quantum field theory calculation such as that outlined in the introduction, we will take the frequencies $\omega_k \gg \Omega$.
 Furthermore, we will assume that the UV oscillators are in an eigenstate of $H_{UV}$ (such as the ground state) at leading order in perturbation theory.
 The resulting system then differs from those studied in \cite{Caldeira:1982iu,Leggett:1987zz}.
 Those works consider the oscillators $x_k$ to be some ``environment", with a spectrum designed phenomenologically to model quantum Brownian motion or dissipation.
 The environment contains oscillators with arbitrary low frequency, to model dissipation of energy and phase coherence into an environment, over time scales long compared to a given experiment.
 Furthermore, we are most interested in the UV oscillators initially in their ground state -- thus, our treatment is closest to the zero-temperature limit of \cite{Caldeira:1982iu,Leggett:1987zz}.
 In this case, some approximations made in those works fail.
 Finally, we implement time averaging differently, by directly averaging the density matrix over a coarse-graining kernel.
 The net result is a qualitatively different master equation for the density matrix.

 As stated, we assume that at $t = 0$, the UV oscillators are in an energy eigenstate $\ket{{\bar u}} = \prod_{\ell} \ket{n_{\ell}}$.
 In this case, the first-order shift of the Hamiltonian vanishes, because the expectation value of $x_{\ell}$ vanishes in energy eigenstates of the harmonic oscillator.
-At order $\lambda^2$, we could do the computation starting with (\ref{eq:avglindops}).
-A more interesting expression arises from computing $H, A,\gamma$ and extracting a new representation of the form (\ref{eq:tlmaster}).
+Using Eqs. (\ref{eq:avgham}) -- (\ref{eq:gammaop}) we find that the operators in the second-order time-averaged equation (\ref{eq:timeaveqn}) are: